 Pay Back Time Or Giving Back?

 Time will come when my parents would no longer be able to work as much as they used to.
 Even doing their activities of daily living will one day be impossible for them to perform.
 As my parents continue to grow old, they can depend on no one else but us, their children.
 It is our turn to tend and care for them, not the way they cared and looked after us because we can never equal that.
 But the closest we can do for them is to support them, especially on how they wish to be in their days of retirement.
+Older parents might do better to try to understand and address the child’s concerns.
+According to Karen Fingerman PhD, “We found in our research that when the middle-aged adult is worried about the aging parent, the parent is both annoyed by that and feels more loved.”
 It may be difficult for us to give them their old age needs because of many things running down on our own plate, but proper parent care and planning have a variety of ways for our parents to feel loved and at the same time cared for by us.

 If we think of their old age as payback time, it will just burden us.
 But if we think of it as an act of gratitude for what our parents have done for us, it becomes easier as we think of it as the time to give back.
 After all, we will not be who we are if not for them.